r-lib/pillar/cran-comments.md

-Fixes a rare problem that occurs only with specific settings of options(width = ...).
+Update as requested by CRAN, to fix package checks on R-devel on Linux with latin1 encoding.

 ## Test environments

-* local Ubuntu 18.04 install, R 3.5.1
+* local Ubuntu 18.04 install, R 3.6.0
-* Ubuntu 14.04 (on travis-ci), R devel, release, 3.4-3.1
+* Ubuntu 14.04 (on travis-ci), R devel, release, 3.5-3.2
-* win-builder (devel, release, and oldrel)
+* win-builder (devel)

 ## R CMD check results